 Iron Mountain Road

-Is the Iron Mountain Road paved?
+Is Iron Mountain Road paved?

-Is the Iron Mountain Road open?
+Is Iron Mountain Road Open?

-Iron Mountain Road, part of the U.S. Route 16A, is not maintained during the winter, and the overview at the top of Iron Mountain is closed during winter months.
-Parts of the road are not recommended for RVs and large trailers.
-It was designed to be slow going – roll your window down, take the top off, feel the wind in your hair, smell the pine trees and the buffalo.
-The other features of the road are two narrow one-lane tunnels on the north side of Iron Mountain that are aligned with views of the Mount Rushmore National Memorial.
-The road is located just east of this memorial, a sculpture carved into the granite face of Mount Rushmore which features 60-foot (18 m) sculptures of the heads of four United States presidents: George Washington, Thomas Jefferson, Theodore Roosevelt and Abraham Lincoln.
+The road features two narrow one-lane tunnels on the north side of Iron Mountain that are aligned with views of the Mount Rushmore National Memorial.
+The road is located just east of this memorial, a sculpture carved into the granite face of Mount Rushmore, featuring 60-foot (18 m) sculptures of the heads of four United States presidents: George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln.

-When was the Iron Mountain Road built?
+Is the Famous Iron Mountain Road Worth It?

-This winding mountain road was constructed in 1933.
-It is famous for its scenic, one-lane tunnels.
-Legend says that engineers once said couldn't be built.
+The drive provides stunning views of the area.
 Every trip along this road will be a different experience.
-With the beauty of the mountains and valleys as its backdrop, this unusual and captivating road was specifically designed with a tremendous amount of curves in order to limit the speed of travelers to 35 miles per hour so that they could enjoy the beauty of the Black Hills.
+With the beauty of the mountains and valleys as its backdrop, this unusual and captivating road was specifically designed with a tremendous amount of curves to limit the speed of travelers to 35 miles per hour so that they could enjoy the beauty of the Black Hills.

 Iron Mountain Road Experience: